 “I don’t think you’ll ever be able to explain to a jury $51 a pill when it was $5 before,” U.S. District Judge William Alsup said during a virtual court hearing Thursday.
 “I’m looking forward to an argument that that could be justified based on market conditions.”

 In 2015, the price of the brand-name diabetes drug Glumetza jumped nearly 800% from $5.72 to more than $51 per tablet.
 Wholesale drug distributors filed three lawsuits — which were later consolidated — in 2019, claiming the extreme price hike directly resulted from an anticompetitive pact cooked up between drug companies in February 2012.

 The drug wholesalers claim Assertio Therapeutics, formerly known as Depomed Inc., conspired with Lupin Pharmaceuticals to delay lower-cost generic versions of Glumetza from entering the market.
-As part of a 2012 settlement of patent lawsuit, Lupin agreed to delay introducing its generic version of Glumetza until February 2016.
+As part of a 2012 patent suit settlement, Lupin agreed to delay introducing its generic version of Glumetza until February 2016.
 In exchange, Assertio and Santarus Inc., which had exclusive rights to make and sell Glumetza in the U.S. at that time, agreed to postpone launching their own generic until six months after Lupin entered the market.
 This gave Lupin a guaranteed six-month period to exclusively sell its generic version.